xginevra/good_vibes/README.md

 ---
 ## Smartphones and how they can actually help

 We are using our phones regularly throughout the day, so why not use it as some kind of tracking machine?
-As i looked up some quite interesting apps related to psoriasis, i came across several apps which certainly would be helpful to 1. track your symptoms and understand how they develop during a certain period; and 2. help finding habits or stressors that have an impact on the manifestation of the skin disease.
+As i looked up some quite interesting apps related to psoriasis, i came across several apps which certainly would be helpful to 1. track your symptoms and understand how they develop during the period of flareups and remission; and 2. help finding habits or stressors that have an impact on the manifestation of the skin disease.

 ### Tangerine